 The process of forming a raised or recessed design in the metal sheet is the technique called embossing.
 To emboss, the stamping machine presses a blank form against a die or dies that contain a specific shape or design, or by feeding the blank material under a roller die.
 Embossing stamps information such as serial numbers, brand names or even logos onto product parts or components.

 Coining is another technique of precision metal stamping.
 Similar to embossing, the process stamps intricate details into a metal form while placed between a die and the press.

 Deep drawing is another technique of precision metal stamping.
 It produces three-dimensional objects like tubes from sheet materials.
 The process utilizes CAD/CAM computer-generated designs to produce three-dimensional objects such as cans or tubes from metal sheets.

 Precision metal stamping serves nearly all industrial sectors.
-Manufacturers of appliances, the automotive industry, construction, the electronics and electrical industry, medical field, defense industry, and plumbing and HVAC, to name a few.
-For companies and industries that require mass-produced metal pressed components with consistency and uniformity, precision metal stamping offers a cost-effective surface finishing solution.
+Manufacturers of appliances, the automotive industry, construction, the electronics and electrical industry, the medical field, the defense industry, and plumbing and HVAC, to name a few.
+For companies and industries that require mass-produced metal-pressed components with consistency and uniformity, precision metal stamping offers a cost-effective surface finishing solution.

 James Spring & Wire Company performs precision metal stamping operations of varying techniques on materials up to 0.093 inches thick with an acceptable range of ferrous and non-ferrous metals available.
 Our metal stamping services is suitable for forming metal sheets into desired parts with excellent repeatability.
 The company also offers in-house tooling fabrication services in support of its stamping capabilities.
 Secondary finishing services include heat treatment, surface treatment, and plating, for the stamped components.